 You can read more HERE about how I came to studying creative writing at university, under the tutelage of published author and The Guardian columnist Alan Smith, as well as read my first ever short story as an adult: A Rainy Day in Paris.

 Rapunzel’s Lament was set as an assignment to rewrite a fairytale, in our own words.
 Having just started writing again I was both keen and melodramatic!!

-So here it is.
+So here it is, a free short story.
 Enjoy!!

 I wept again today.
 Droplets of loneliness rolling over my cheeks, occasionally wetting the stone floor of my prison home.
 How long have I been here?
 I do not know.
 What use is an age when there is none to tell how old.
 None except the false mother who keeps me here against my will, the old witch.
 I am but a pet that is doomed to live a life of comfortable captivity, I fear my shelter shall be my coffin.
 I do not remember my real mother and father.
 The old witch told me tales of greed that have lead to me repenting my mothers’ sins.
 But they must not know I am here weeping so or surely they would have come for me?